silasjustino/listinha/README.md

-# app
+# Listinha de to dos

-A new Flutter project.
+A flutter project where I learned how to persist data using Realm and SharedPreferences.

 ## Getting Started